goncalo-oliveira/faas-aspnet-template/README.md

 ## Manual route handling

 By default, only root path or route templates are accepted by the handler.
 Everything else throws back a 404 response.
-If we want to bypass this and handle the routes on the function, we can enable `AllowCustomPath` in the options, when configuring our function in the `Startup.cs` file.
+If we want to bypass this and handle the routes on the function, we can set `IgnoreRoutingRules=true` in the options, when configuring our function in the `Startup.cs` file.

 ```csharp
 public void ConfigureServices( IServiceCollection services )